Brian-Elbel-s-Research-Projects/project-overview/MySQL-conventions.md

 For example, if you want to make a subset of product table with just burritos, the new view table could be named something like ```product_burritos_view```.

 To see exactly which tables are base and view, query ```show full tables;```

+To learn more about creating view tables, check [this](https://www.mysqltutorial.org/create-sql-views-mysql.aspx) out.